iter8-tools/iter8/mkdocs/docs/getting-started/your-first-experiment.md

     INFO[2021-11-10 09:33:12] all conditions were satisfied
     ```

-## 5. Generate report
+## 5. View report
-Generate a report of the experiment in HTML or text formats as follows.
+View a report of the experiment in HTML or text formats as follows.

 === "HTML"
     ```shell